 Although many people choose, interest-only mortgages, interest-only and equity release mortgages are popularly used by older people, significantly since most providers increase older age limits on interest-only products.

 You might be wondering about the amount you can loan through this type of mortgage.
-Well, there’s an excellent tool for this: the Interest-Only Equity Release Calculator.
+Well, there’s an excellent tool for this: the Interest-Only Equity Release Calculator2.
 You don’t have to struggle to figure out the maths yourself.
-This calculator will tell you how much money you can end up within just a few simple steps.
+This calculator will tell you how much money you can end up with within just a few simple steps.

 How Do Interest-Only Mortgages Work?